ayarzam/HikeWithMe/README.md

 Futher direction for this project include the ability to save a hike, the ability for the user to navigate all of their hiking logs, creating and building out a message board that allows the user to communicate and connect with friends.

-To run the app for testing you will need to download Expo!
+# To run the app for testing you will need to download Expo!
-Clone the repository
+# Clone the repository
-npm install
+# npm install
-npm start
+# npm start
-Scan the QR code using your phone's camera
+# Scan the QR code using your phone's camera
-Expo will launch and Bundle javascript
+# Expo will launch and Bundle javascript
-Then you will have access to to Hike With Me
+# You will then have access to to Hike With Me